 Remember that many bar and restaurant staff live paycheck-to-paycheck.
 Losing their income isn’t just an inconvenience, it can seem like an existential threat.
 If you have to let someone go, give them all the resources and options they need to stay afloat and maintain hope.
 Try to guide them with a thoughtful hand toward what will undoubtedly be a bright future.
 Because it’s always darkest before the dawn.

-If you or anyone you know is in need, please check out and share our list of the ways to support hospitality staff during the crisis, including ideas to replace lost wages.
+If you or anyone you know is in need, please check out and share our list of the ways customers can support hospitality businesses during the crisis and these ideas to replace lost staff wages.
 Both of which can be found in our coronavirus resource and information hub for bars and restaurants.